guitarkeegan/javascript-quiz/README.md

 This is a quiz app that has been completely built with vanilla javascript and only contains front-end code.
 My goal was to make a quiz app that had a fun look and was easy to understand without a lot of instructions.
+The colors were meant to mirror vs code color themes.

 ### Executing program